Posted on October 30, 2023 at 05:11 PM

-This year’s Halloween festivities are sure to bring plenty of chills, thrills and fun gatherings to Northwest neighborhoods throughout the coming days.
-If you choose to celebrate this spookiest of holidays, being safety-conscious and having the right insurance can help protect homeowners, renters and vehicle owners – as well as their visiting ghosts, vampires, superheroes and princesses.
+Halloween festivities are sure to bring plenty of chills, thrills and fun gatherings to Northwest neighborhoods throughout the coming days.
+If you choose to celebrate this spookiest of holidays, being safety-conscious and having the right insurance can help protect your family and property.

 Who will be at your house this Halloween?

 Memories are made on Halloween night, for kids, parents and people who like to celebrate and have fun.
-To make sure your memories are happy ones – not costly nightmares of damaged property or personal injury claims – we urge you to take a few steps to safeguard your property, and make sure your insurance coverage meets your lifestyle with adequate limits of liability and the right policies to protect your home, car and finances.
+To make sure your memories are happy ones – not costly nightmares of damaged property or personal injury claims – we urge you to take a few steps to safeguard your property, and make sure your insurance coverage meets your lifestyle with adequate limits of liability and the right policies to protect your home and family, car and finances.

 Homeowners, Renters and Umbrellas (Oh, my!)

 It is well known that Homeowners and Renters’ policies pay to help repair or replace damage to your home and/or personal possessions.
 But injuries to guests on your property are also covered, under the Liability portion of your Homeowners Insurance policy.
 Most homeowners’ policies start with liability limits of $100,000.
 But regardless of the season, you may want to consider purchasing at least $300,000 worth of Personal Liability protection and adding an Umbrella Policy to protect your family’s assets.

 Your policy also provides “no-fault” or what’s often referred to as “Medical Coverage to Others.”
-In the event a visitor is injured in or around your home, he or she can submit medical bills to your insurance company up to the limit you’ve chosen – generally from $1,000 to $5,000.
+In the event a visitor is injured in or around your home, he or she can submit medical bills to your insurance company up to the limit you have chosen – generally from $1,000 to $5,000.
 This allows payment of smaller medical expenses without needing to file a liability claim.

 (Note: both Medical and Liability coverage only apply to guests and do not pay medical bills for you, your family or your pets.)